prathamesh-sonpatki/golang-challenge/_posts/2015-08-01-go-challenge5.md

 ##### Preamble

-[Go 1.5 Beta 3](https://groups.google.com/forum/m/#!topic/golang-nuts/hm9tWv534bI) is out!
+[Go 1.5rc1](https://golang.org/dl/#go1.5rc1) is out!
 The gc compiler is now written in Go, and the [go/types package](https://tip.golang.org/pkg/go/types/) is now part of the standard library.

 Time for some fun. :)